ladeira1/happy-mobile/README.md

 # Happy Mobile

 ## About this project
-This project is being developed at the NextLevelWeek #3, organized by RocketSeat.
+This project is being developed at the NextLevelWeek #3, organized by Rocketseat.
 It is an app that intends to help find near orphanages to visit.
 This project is divided in three repositories ([web](https://github.com/ladeira1/happy-web), mobile and [backend](https://github.com/ladeira1/happy-server)).

 ## Getting Started
 ### Prerequisites